Infertility & IVF

 Below is a brief overview of the IVF process:

-• Egg stimulation - through daily injections of FSH (follicle stimulating hormone) to over-stimulate the ovaries in order to develop eggs
+• Egg stimulation — daily injections of FSH are used to stimulate the ovaries and encourage egg development.

-• Egg retrieval surgery - a day surgery performed under general anaesthetic to collect the viable eggs
+• Egg retrieval surgery — a day procedure performed under general anaesthetic to collect viable eggs.

-• Once the embryo begins to develop, it is then inserted into the uterus via the vagina in a process known as insemination
+• Embryo transfer — once the embryo develops, it is transferred into the uterus via the vagina.

-• A pregnancy test will then be undertaken to ascertain if the process was successful
+• Pregnancy testing — a pregnancy test is undertaken afterward to determine whether the process was successful.

 Learn More